mohrez86/mohrez86.github.io/_pages/about.md

 in my research as open-source software tools.

 - I developed [PyLLMut](../projects#project-pyllmut),
-a Python library that uses LLM models as a backend to generate mutants for Python programs.
+a Python library that uses LLMs to generate mutants for Python programs.

 - As part of my PhD research, I developed [FauxPy](../projects#project-fauxpy),